pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 ### Algorithm

+__File size calculator__

 #### Input

-- `string` - filename
+- Filename to find the size of

 #### Output

 - Size of the file in bytes

-1. START
-2. Initialize:
-    - `FILE *f`
-    - `char filename[100]`
-3. Print message: "This program counts the number of lines in a file."
-4. Input filename.
+#### Steps

-5. Open the file in read mode.
+1. Open the file for reading
-6. If the file does not exist, print an error message and exit.
-7. Move the file pointer to the end of the file using `fseek(f, 0, SEEK_END)`.
+2. Seek to the end of the file
+3. Get the current position in the file (which is the size)
-8. Print the file size in bytes using `ftell(f)`.
+4. Return the size
-9. Close the file.
-10. END

 ### Code